toverainc/willow-autocorrect/README.md

 That said this is a very, very early technology preview.
 Caveat emptor!

 ## Why is this a big deal?
-1) Repeating yourself is the worst!
+1) Repeating yourself is the worst.
 2) Likely get away with using a lower resource-utilization Whisper model (even though WIS is really fast).
 Even on CPU!
 3) Speak the way you do.
 We hesitate, mumble, and say what we mean with variety.
-Other people understand us, voice assistants should too!
+Other people understand us, voice assistants should too.

 ## Getting Started